ziplab/ziplab.github.io/_pages/about.md

 Welcome to ZIP Lab!

-ZIP Lab is an international research lab with locations in Hangzhou and Melbourne.
 Our lab’s primary research focus is on developing efficient machine learning systems for edge applications, particularly in the areas of large language models and multimodal large models.